stdrc/qemu-virt-hello/README.md

 ## Credit

-Some code is from ChCore, which is the lab of [MOSPI].
+Some code is from ChCore, which is the lab of [MOSPI](https://ipads.se.sjtu.edu.cn/mospi/).